-1. Consequences of not following government regulations can include: a. criminal charges b. jail time c.
-OSHA fines up to \$70,000 per occurence d All of the above Select the correct answer for the following sentences from the list below. a. top management c. insurance premiums b.
-VPP d. initiative 2.
-Companies with low injury rates encourage workers to take d 3.
-Workplace injuries may result in higher \\\\\ 4.
-Companies with low injury rates involve a in the safety program.
+1. Consequences of not following government regulations can include:

+a. criminal charges

+b. jail time

+c.
+OSHA fines up to \$70,000 per occurence

+d All of the above

+drin of the above

+Se elect the correct answer for the following sentences from the list below.

+a. top management c. insurance premiumsb.
+VPP d. initiative

+2. Companies with low injury rates encourage workers to take

+3. Workplace injuries may result in higher

+Companies with low injury rates involve

+in the safety program.

 5. To qualify for b applicants must have in place an effective safety and health management system that meets all relevant OSHA standards.

+O o i i i stantati di

+L esson 2, Page 14

+Se elect the correct answer for the following sentences from the list below.

 a. severe d. hazardous

 b. do e. once

 c. record f. discourage

-- 1. The influence you have on others will depend not only on what you say, but also what you b. - 2.
-A good safety program will decrease the number of a\\\\\injuries, even if there is an increase in the number of minor incidents reported. - 3.
-At least e a year, evaluate your program and set new goals. - 4.
-Never f anyone from making suggestions or reporting injuries and unsafe conditions. - 5.
-Keep a \\\\\ of hazards identified, actions taken and progress made. - 6.
-Make your workplace safer by limiting the number of employees allowed to perform d tasks.
+The influence you have on others will depend not only on what you say, but also what you b .

+2. A good safety program will decrease the number ofinjuries, even if there is an increase in the number of minor incidents reported.

+3. At least a year, evaluate your program and set new goals.

+4. Never f anyone from making suggestions or reporting injuries and unsafe conditions.

+5. Keep a of hazards identified, actions taken and

+progress made.

+5. Make your workplace safer by limiting the number of employees allowed to perform tasks.